Sarah627/Java_miniatures/README.md

 #### errors types:

-- Syntax errors: mistyping, missing puncituation
+- Syntax errors: mistyping, missing punctuation

-- Runtime errors: occur while program is actually running if the IDE indeicated a process cannot be carried out or through input errors.
+- Runtime errors: occur while program is actually running if the IDE indicated a process cannot be carried out or through input errors.

-- Logical errors (semantic) -cruel one😈-: the code actually works fine but doesn't give you the expected output e.g. you wanted to make simple program that multiply numebrs. now look at the followin code:
+- Logical errors (semantic) -cruel one😈-: the code actually works fine but doesn't give you the expected output e.g. you wanted to make simple program that multiply numbers. now look at the following code:

   > int x = 2, y = 2;
   >